vikas9dev/AWS/td/section-based/2_Design High-Performing Architectures.md

 * More suited to long-running containerized workloads needing custom networking or scheduling.
 * 🔴 Not the simplest or most appropriate solution for a Lambda-friendly workload.

----

 #### ❌ **Lambda with EFS attached**

 * EFS = **persistent storage**, suitable for shared data across invocations.
 * The requirement specifies **ephemeral storage only**.
 * 🔴 Attaching EFS adds unnecessary complexity and cost.
-* Lambda’s built-in ephemeral storage is simpler and a better match.
+* Lambda's built-in ephemeral storage is simpler and a better match.

----

 #### ❌ **ECS with EC2 worker nodes + EBS**

 * Requires provisioning and managing **EC2 instances**, violating the serverless requirement.
 * Scaling, patching, and capacity planning would burden operations.
 * 🔴 Not compliant with the architectural constraints.

----

 ### 🎯 **Final Summary**